txtcv/cli/README.md

 # txtcv CLI

-txtcv is a modern, minimal CLI for managing your txtcv CV from the terminal.
-It helps you spin up a new CV, validate it against the JSON resume schema, authenticate with txtcv.com, and publish updates in seconds.
+txtcv is a modern, minimal CLI program for managing your txtcv CV from the terminal.
+It helps you spin up a new CV, validate it against the JSON resume schema, authenticate with [txtcv.com], and publish updates in seconds.

 ## Features
 - `init` scaffolds a starter `cv.json` file you can customise.